Fat Grafting Omaha

-Fat grafting, or autologous fat transfer, is a minor surgical procedure in which fat cells are harvested from an area of the body with excess adipose tissue (ie stomach, thighs), and transferred to areas with a relative deficiency of adipose tissues (ie the face).
+Fat grafting, or autologous fat transfer, is a minor surgical procedure in which fat cells are harvested from an area of the body with excess adipose tissue (i.e. stomach, thighs), and transferred to areas with a relative deficiency of adipose tissue, commonly the face.
 The fat is removed with a cannula similar to traditional liposuction, but with gentler suction to help avoid damage to the fat cells.
 This can be done under local or general anesthesia depending on patient preference, amount of fat needed, and donor site.

 Who is a candidate for for fat grafting?

-Any patient who is concerned about the loss of volume in the face associated with aging process may be a candidate for fat grafting.
-Patients must be to come off of blood thinning medications (if taking), and are not prone to severe weight fluctuations.
-Additionally very thin or lean individuals may have limited fat for harvesting.
+Any patient who is concerned about the loss of volume in the face associated with the aging process may be a candidate for fat grafting.
+Patients must be able to come off of blood thinning medications (if taking), and are not prone to severe weight fluctuations.
+Additionally, very thin or lean individuals may have limited fat for harvesting.

 What areas are commonly treated with this procedure?